 Our Story

 What began as a journey to find a cure for one child has grown into a mission of hope for families across the globe.
-At age three-and-a-half a girl named Ellie McGinn was diagnosed with LBSL, a progressive and very rare genetic disorder affecting the brain and spinal cord; most often developing in children, impacting their ability to walk, then stand and eventually coordinate fine and gross motor skills.
-At the time, Ellie’s parents were not given much hope, but with love and perseverance they found ways to keep Ellie strong and launched the first-ever comprehensive LBSL research initiative to find a cure for this debilitating disease.
-Today, “Cure LBSL” is an international community of affected patients spanning five continents.
-The foundation raises money for research and offers emotional support and information to newly diagnosed families.
+When she was 3, Ellie McGinn was diagnosed with LBSL, an ultra-rare, progressive genetic disorder that affects the brain and spinal cord.
+At the time, Ellie’s parents were not given much hope, but with love and perseverance, they launched the first comprehensive LBSL research initiative to find a cure for this debilitating disease.

 Our Origins